 Liabilities for employee entitlements for wages, salaries and annual and long service leave represent present obligations resulting from employees' services up to reporting date, based on current wage and salary rates, including related on-costs.
-Obligations for contributions to defined contribution superannuation plans are recognised as an employee benefit expense in the statement of comprehensive income in the periods during which services are rendered by employees.
+Obligations for contributions to defined contribution superannuation plans are recognised as an employee benefit expense in the Consolidated Statement of Profit or Loss and Other Comprehensive Income in the periods during which services are rendered by employees.
 Obligations for employee benefits that are due or are expected to be paid more than 12 months after the end of the period in which the employees render the service are inflated for future expected salaries and discounted to their present value using an appropriate corporate bond rate.